roymandev/dicoding-bookshelf-apps-submission/README.md

-# Dicoding Front-End Web Pemula Submission
+# Dicoding Bookshelf Apps Submission

-This repo is static website for my submission in dicoding from IDCamp scholarship programs.
+This repo is static website for my submission in Dicoding "Belajar Dasar Pemrograman JavaScript" class.